 Tees Cottage is a museum housed in the old site of the Pumping Station, responsible for supplying clean drinking water to Darlington and surrounding villages.
 The museum now offers a selection of attractions including a Blacksmith's shop and a minature railway.

-Visit Darlington FC for the upcoming seasons fixtures.
+Visit Darlington FC for the latest fixture information.